Uvindu96/Uvindu96/README.md

 ### Hi!
 Welcome to my Git Profile 👋

-Here are some ideas to get you started:
+Here are some interesting facts about me:

 - 🔭 I’m currently working on ...
 Serverless Computing
 - 🌱 I’m currently learning ...AWS Cloud Services